 When are porcini mushrooms in season?

-You can only find fresh porcini mushrooms between September and November and again for a brief period in spring, in Marc or April.
-Outside these periods, your best bet are dried porcini mushrooms.
+You can only find fresh porcini mushrooms between September and November and again for a brief period in spring, in March or April.
+Outside these periods, your best bet is dried porcini mushrooms.

 Are porcini mushrooms the same as shiitake?

-Porcini mushrooms are often confused with shiitake, but they are not the same.
-Both of them are sold dried to use in sauces or broths, but porcini have a more earthy, pronounced flavour.
-Shiitake are a bit meatier and they are also less expensive than porcini.
+Porcini mushrooms are often confused with shiitake mushrooms, but they are not the same.
+Both are sold dried to use in sauces or broths, but porcini have a more earthy, pronounced flavour.
+Shiitake mushrooms are a bit meatier and less expensive than porcini.

 If you liked these vegan tagliatelle Bolognese with mushrooms, check out my other vegan recipes.